 Simply taking some panels out and staining it black has made this shed-like structure a sophisticated garden bar – worthy of high praise.
 We’d happily sit in the sunshine in this garden, cold beers and fun outdoor games.
 Win, win.

-8. Lit garden bar with rope lighting
+13. Light up a garden bar with rope lighting

 We’re big fans of this rope light feature, what a fabulous use of lighting above the bar.
 This feels like a feature you’d seen in a trendy hipster bar, a great take-away to inspire the humble garden bar.

-9. Fancy garden cocktail bar with ceiling drapes
+14. Fashion a fancy garden cocktail bar with ceiling drapes

 To create a fancy cocktail bar finish this competition entry has swathed the ceiling in fabric – to create an upmarket marquee kind of feel.
 The upcycled country-style dresser and the cocktail sign add further attention to detail.